Letheward/Nepeta/docs/Manual.md

 # Manual

-This manual is included in the distrubution so you can view it offline.
+This manual is included in the distribution so you can view it offline.
 You can find it in Rack by clicking Help - Open user folder, and go into `plugins/Nepeta/docs/`.

 ## BitMixer